hschn58/Stock_Automation/Client_Portfolio_Filter/README.md

 An interactive filtering and visualization tool for client portfolio holdings.
 This application loads client data from CSVs, applies configurable filters on asset allocation, and displays results in a browser-style desktop app with interactive charts.
+**Note:** This is not intended as a general-purpose financial tool — it relies on specific column names and structure in the source data for an individual company

 ![Screenshot](<./Example Application Query Output.png>)